kaunjovi/kaunjovi.github.io/_posts/2024-11-18-aws-kinesis.md

         1. Is your partition key deviceid for example - and most of uers iphone users - 90% of your messages will go into the same shard.
     1. Solution
         1. Fix your partition
-        1. Try - retries with backoff - retry after 2 seconds, then 4 seconds, then 8 seconds and so on.
+        1. Try - retries with backoff - retry after 2 seconds, then 4 seconds, then 8 seconds and so on. **exponential backoff**
         1. Increase the number of shards

 1. Use case